Ski flying: Dispute between the FIS and Planica

 In the early 1930s, prior to the construction of Bloudkova velikanka, the FIS had deemed ski jumping hills with a K-point (German: Konstruktionspunkt) of 70 m to be the absolute largest permissible.
 Athletes who chose to compete on hills with a K-point of more than 80 m were outright denied a licence to jump, and events allowing for distances beyond 90 m were strongly discouraged – even denounced – on the grounds that they were unnecessarily dangerous and brought the sport into disrepute.
 Bloudek and his team nonetheless went ahead and flouted the rules in creating a so-called "mammoth hill" specifically designed for previously unimaginable distances.
 Bloudkova velikanka originally had a K-point of 90 m, by far the largest of any hill at the time, but was upgraded in less than two years to 106 m in eager anticipation of the 100+ m jumps to come.
-In 1938, exactly two years to the day of his milestone jump, Josef Bradl improved his world record by a wide margin to 107 m.
+In 1938, two years after his milestone jump, Josef Bradl improved his world record by a wide margin to 107 m.

 After a period of wrangling and increasing public interest in the novelty of this new 'extreme' form of ski jumping, the FIS relented.
 In 1938, a decision was made at the fifteenth International Ski Congress in Helsinki, Finland, to allow for "experimental" hill design, thereby officially recognising ski flying as a sanctioned discipline.
 Despite this reluctant recognition, the FIS still frowned upon the practice of aiming predominantly for long distances over style, and presently refuses to publish lists of world records in an official capacity.
 Furthermore, the rules for ski flying would not be fully established until after World War II.

 In 1941, with the K-point increased further to 120 m, the world record was broken five times in Planica: it went from 108 m to 118 m in a single day, shared between four athletes.
-After World War II had passed, Fritz Tschannen matched the K-point with a jump of 120 m in 1948.
-This marked the last time Planica would hold the world record for almost two decades, as emerging new hills would soon provide stern competition.
+After World War II, Fritz Tschannen matched the K-point with a jump of 120 m in 1948.